ResiSense/ResiSense.github.io/DEV-WIKI.md

 - The most important things in the world are Ka and sleep (by Tommy.2024)
 ```

-# 📂 Understanding the repository structure
+# 📂Understanding the repository structure
 | Folder                 | Description                               | Content                 | Remarks                             |
 | :--------------------- | :---------------------------------------- | :---------------------- | :---------------------------------- |
 | `test/`                | Test build of the site                    |                         | Untracked, sandbox to test stuff in |